Blog

 STDs are the ones often attributed to the genital area, but what you need to know is that STDs can also be transferred to your mouth.
 You may have heard of STD in mouth or mouth STD.
 Oral STDs are infections transferred via sexual activity that involves the mouth.
 These include kissing and oral sex.
 The sooner you detect these infections, the better you avoid complications that may last longer.
 So, what are oral STDs, how would you recognize them, their treatment, and how can you protect yourself from these?

-STDs stand for bacterial, viral, or parasitic infections and are called so because they can easily be transferred from one human being to another through sexual intercourse.
-Some of the most common STDs are chlamydia, syphilis, gonorrhoea, and herpes.
+STIs stand for bacterial, viral, or parasitic infections and are called so because they can easily be transferred from one human being to another with sexual intercourse.
+Some of the most common STIs are chlamydia, syphilis, gonorrhoea, and herpes.

-• Chlamydia: Chlamydia is a disease caused by bacteria, and it is the most common one of the STDs, but oral chlamydia is rare.
+• Chlamydia: Chlamydia is a disease caused by bacteria, and it is the most common one of the STIs, but oral chlamydia is rare.
 People transfer it through oral sex.

 • Syphilis: This is a type of bacteria.
 Although syphilis is usually infectious in its primary stages, it also causes lesions in the mouth area.
 It comes in various stages, and at each stage, different symptoms are seen, including oral problems.